Hypothermia is the number one killer

 puffy clouds that will turn into thunderstorms.
 Always check weather

 reports.
-Avoid tall trees, high ridges and seek cover in a valley or
+Avoid tall trees, high ridges and seek cover in a valley

-ravine, crouch down with only your feet touching the ground.
+or ravine, crouch down with only your feet touching the ground.

 Ticks are everywhere there is vegetation.

-At higher elevations they are rare, but during abnormal heat they will
+At higher elevations they are rare, but during abnormal heat they

-To remove a tick, place tweezers as close to the tick's head then gently
+that contains DEET.
+To remove a tick, place tweezers as close to

-Feeding wildlife is not in their best
+Feeding wildlife is not in their

-will starve.
-Please remember, most animals become aggressive when they
+full and eventually will starve.
+Please remember, most animals

-realize humans provide food.
+become aggressive when they realize humans provide food.